ocefpaf/python4oceanographers/content/2013-05-06-First_post.md

 I'll <s>try</s> to write here some code snippets to help analyze, visualize and explore data in oceans sciences.

-Mostly this is a "notebook" for a future Data Analysis course.

 <font color="red">This post is just a test!</font>

 Testing a full notebook: